 5. Separate the sell-side and buy-side contracting duties.
-When it comes to contract management, sales are typically viewed as “Sell-side” while operations are called “Buy-side” of the contract management.
+When it comes to contract management software for sales, sales are typically viewed as “Sell-side” while operations are called “Buy-side” of the contract management.
 It is a challenge for a company to manage these two disciplines and separate the duties between the two.
 Docucollab helps to manage both sales-side and buy-side on a single platform, accelerates contracting velocity and ensures effective management of risk and compliance across the processes.

 6. Create standardized review process.
 An effective reporting system, tied to each document type and templates, makes it easier to review documents and accelerate decision-making process.
 In addition, it ensures that right legal resources are allocated to tasks based on their criticality.

 7. Lock critical sections of documents.
 With the help of document management software, you can lock certain sections of the legal documents and leave business-related terms editable.
 The capability of locking certain discrete sections of a document allows collaboration and editing a contract for multiple authors.
 This means that sales and legal departments can work simultaneously on different sections of a document without any conflict.